rohanpmoore/-beep-boop/README.md

 * Program replaces numbers that are divisible by three with "I'm sorry Dave.
 I'm afraid I can't do that."
     * Example Input: 102
     * Example Output: "I'm sorry Dave.
 I'm afraid I can't let you do that."
+* Program can take the user's name and replace Dave with it.
+    * Example Input: Rohan, 102
+    * Example Output: "I'm sorry Rohan.
+I'm afraid I can't let you do that."
 * If no other conditions are met, program outputs the number.
     * Example Input: 4
     * Example Output: 4